brickedware/Animal-Crossing-Advance/README.md

 I'm using the [BPCore Engine](https://github.com/evanbowman/BPCore-Engine) for the main game engine, which allows you to program GBA games using Lua compared to C or C++, neither of which I am familiar with, which makes it easier on me.
 If you are contributing, please make sure you have all the requirements on the BPCore Engine page.

 ## Progress
+- 4/8/2023, I have not been working on this project recently, however, I have found out that the sprites from some of the GBA minigames in AC and DNMe+ have been extracted.
+I will most likely be using those or basing custom assets off of a similar style.
 - As of 7/7/2022, project will continue development.
 - As of 6/22/2022, project may be slow, I will be going on vacation soon.
 - As of 6/10/2022, I just started, so this GitHub page will have more to offer soon!